xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-2_0_convert.md

 ## Services – Phase 1

-This section describes the Services used in the  Converged SDN Transport Phase 1.
+This section describes the Services used in the Compass Metro Fabric Phase 1.

 The table in Figure 41 describes the End-To-End services, while the